TropicGalxy/tropic-business/README.md

 # Most Recent Update

-added an option to buy the business with a license
+added a config option for how you would like to buy businesses